narfman0/GDXWorld/README.md

 give parameters for the interaction of the shapes therein through the use of joints, define NPC information with pathing, overworld map, and quests.

+## Installation

+To gradle build.gradle add the GDXWorld dependency:
+`compile 'com.blastedstudios:GDXWorld:1.0.2'`

+## Updates

+Increment build.gradle version to desired target, incorporate via git as workspace library, or upload new artifacts with `./gradlew uploadArchives`.

 ## Overview

 GDXWorld is not simply a level editor, but a world and environment creator.
 It